DAFF0D11/dmenu-suite/README.md

 Set the `NOTES_LOCATION` variable with the location of your Notes directory `$HOME/Documents/notes`

-To search for keywords in files ( `ctrl-g` ) the supplemental script `dmenu-todo-notes-ripgrep` is required to be accessable, either in your path or directly called in `dmenu-todo-notes`
+To search for keywords in files ( `ctrl-g` ) the supplemental script `dmenu-todo-notes-ripgrep` is required to be accessible, either in your path or directly called in `dmenu-todo-notes`

 ### Keybinds